 By Hope S. Philbrick

-When I get an earworm, an uninvited addiction to a particular song, my routine cure is to immerse myself in the tune until it’s thoroughly memorized.
+When I get an earworm, an uninvited addiction to a particular song, my cure is to immerse myself in the tune until it’s thoroughly memorized.
 Only then can I get on with my life.

 Understandably, my husband doesn’t enjoy getting dragged along on those audio rides.